-Please note that if the student did not receive a confirmation letter of meal benefit approval, any meal served and charged until a new application is filed and processed will still be due for repayment.
+Note that if the student did not receive a confirmation letter of meal benefit approval, any meals served and charged until a new application is filed and processed will still be due for repayment.
 To avoid this issue, be sure to complete a meal benefit application.

-Medically Confirmed Special Diet Needs - A student who requires special meal accommodations due to medically documented issues must provide the school nurse with medial information.
-This information will be forwarded to DFNS and a special "flag" will be added to the student account.
+Guardians can set a Meal Spending Flag on their student's account by completing a request online at www.hcpsmenus.com.
+Meal flags are valid for the current school year and must be updated annually.
+Changes can be made at any time during the school year.
+Medically Confirmed Special Diet Needs - A student who requires special meal accommodation due to medically documented issues must provide the school nurse with the necessary medical information.
+This will be forwarded to DFNS, and a special "flag" will be added to the student's account.